Azure-Samples/azure-functions-pytorch-image-identify/README.md

 * Using [VSCode](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#republish-project-files)
 * Using [func core tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli?tabs=bash%2Cbrowser&pivots=programming-language-python#deploy-the-function-project-to-azure)

-**An important thing to note here is the none of the modules need to be included with the application.
+*Note here that the none of the modules need to be included with the application.
 Instead the modules can just be listed in the requirements.txt file.
 During deployment the right modules based on the runtime OS are pip installed on the server side before the application is deployed.
-See below for a snippet of the deployment logs showing this.**
+See below for a snippet of the deployment logs showing this.*

 ```
 12:02:54 AM pytorch-image-consumption: Starting deployment...